What would it take for you to challenge a Will?

 Regional differences were rather stark, with those living in Southampton, Norwich and London being statistically more likely to initiate action.
 Whilst those living in Sheffield are seemingly more content with whatever they have been left.

-It was noted that possible reasons for the 6% increase in caveats being lodged (which is the procedure you should follow if you want to bring a claim against an estate, as it stops anyone from receiving the Grant of Probate) is down to the rise in house values; meaning there is more at stake when dividing your wealth.
-We also live in a society where families with 2.1 children (as the expression used to go), are becoming increasingly uncommon.
+It was noted that possible reasons for the 6% increase in caveats lodged is due to rises in house values; meaning there is more at stake when dividing your wealth.
+Lodging a caveat is the procedure you should follow to bring a claim against an estate; as it stops anyone from receiving the Grant of Probate.
+We also live in a society where families with 2.1 children are becoming increasingly uncommon.
 Families can often be fractured and complicated, which can lead to animosity from the outset of the probate procedure.

 Challenging a Will